 Prior to initiating the in-use study, the method for recovery of the challenge microorganisms must be shown to be suitable.

 For the in-use study, the starting inoculum level for each challenge microorganism when measured at time point zero should be not more than 100 CFU/mL of diluted product sample.
-Also, any increase of the challenge microorganism population in the diluted product samples greater than 0.5 logs (USP <51> criteria) throughout the duration of the test will be evaluated.
+Also, any increase of the challenge microorganism population in the diluted product samples greater than 0.5 log10 throughout the duration of the test will be evaluated on a case by case basis

 Do generic drugs need this testing performed as well?